Localizing Persona Representations in LLMs: Introduction

+Personas can enhance user experience and engagement by making models more relatable and context-aware~\cite{miaskiewicz2011personas,salminen2022use,laine2024me}, and can improve generated output, such as when an expert familiar with a specific domain provides more effective descriptions than an expert from a different field~\cite{salewski2023context}.
+Personas have also attracted increasing attention, particularly in the development of trustworthy models~\cite{miehling2024evaluating, liu2024evaluatinglargelanguagemodel,dearaujo2024helpfulassistantfruitfulfacilitator}.
+Previous research has demonstrated that personas may can elicit toxic responses and perpetuate stereotypes in language models~\cite{deshpande2023toxicity,sheng2021revealingpersonabiasesdialogue,rutinowski2024self, salewski2023context},\footnote{For an in-depth discussion of stereotype accuracy and inaccuracy in psychology, see~\citet{jussim2015stereotype}.}, and can produce extreme political or cultural views~\cite{dammu2024they, mazeika2025utility}.
+Moreover, personas have been (mis)used to circumvent built-in safety mechanisms by instructing models to adopt specific roles~\cite{kumar2024ethics, shah2023scalable}.
+Understanding how LLMs encode personas is essential for harm mitigation methods~\cite{wang2025surveyresponsiblellmsinherent}, aligning models with diverse beliefs~\cite{abdurahman2024perils}, and tailoring outputs to users' preferences.

 Unlike traditional fair-ML decision-making frameworks, which optimize explicitly defined objectives (e.g., maximizing utility subject to a fairness metric~\cite{hardt2016equality, corbett2017algorithmic}), LLMs learn their decision patterns from massive, largely uncurated text corpora~\cite{perelkiewicz2024review, liu2024datasets}, rendering their latent moral or political predispositions opaque.
 It is possible to refine an LLM's behavior via supervised fine-tuning on small, carefully curated datasets~\cite{parthasarathy2024ultimate, zhang2023instruction}.
 However, the inherently open-ended nature of linguistic output makes it difficult to anticipate and constrain every downstream use case.
 If an LLM contains a latent political bias or moral preference that goes undetected, it may systematically privilege certain viewpoints or value systems over others, potentially amplifying polarizing or discriminatory content in high-stakes settings~\cite{motoki2024more,rutinowski2024self,santurkar2023whose, chen2024trustworthy}.
-Research has indeed identified gender biases in LLMs, which favor males' perspectives~\cite{Ali_2023}, and political biases favoring liberal viewpoints~\cite{motoki2024more}.
-These biases are also extended to personality, morality, and stereotypes~\cite{rutinowski2024self, argyle2023out}.